-The majority of disciplines have their own evidenced practice base, and we are not asking organisations to change that.
-What we want to do is raise awareness of some well-established practice bases that we use in Kirklees across organisations and partnerships with local people that support the implementation of the ICF.
+The majority of disciplines have their own evidenced practice base and we are not asking organisations to change that.
+What we want to do is raise awareness of some well-established practice bases that we use in Kirklees, across organisations, partnerships and with local people, which support the implementation of the ICF.